BakerBart/python-article-parser/README.md

 ---
 ## Usage
-1. Place the source text in `source_text.txt`.
-2. Run the application:
+1. Run the application:

     `python main.py`

-3. Outputs:
+2. Outputs:
     -   Generated article HTML: `artykul.html`
     -   Complete preview: `podglad.html`

 ---
-## Customizing the Template
+## Customizing

--   Modify `szablon.html` to adjust the styling or structure of the preview template.
+-   You can modify `szablon.html` to adjust the styling or structure of the preview template.
+-   You can modify `source_text.txt` to generate article based on provided text